Great Church: Theological underpinnings and separation

 The epoch of the Great Church witnessed the development of key theological concepts which now form the fabric of the religious beliefs of the large majority of Christians.

 Relying on Scripture, prevailing mysticism and popular piety, Irenaeus formalized some of the attributes of God, writing in Against Heresies Book IV, Chapter 19: "His greatness lacks nothing, but contains all things."
 Irenaeus also referred to the early use of the "Father, Son and Holy Spirit" formula which appeared as part of Christian Creeds, writing in Against Heresies (Book I Chapter X):

 Around 213 AD in Adversus Praxeas (chapter 3) Tertullian provided a formal representation of the concept of the Trinity, i.e., that God exists as one "substance" but three "Persons": The Father, the Son and the Holy Spirit.
-Tertullian also discussed how the Holy Spirit proceeds from the Father and the Son.
-The First Council of Nicaea in 325 and later the First Council of Constantinople in 381 then formalized these elements.
+Unlike later forms of the Trinity, however, Tertullian also expressed in chapter 6 of his work Adversus Praxeas, a belief in the Son being both "created and begotten", and in his work Adversus Hermogenes (chapter 3) of the Son having a "beginning" and time he did "not exist".
+The First Council of Nicaea in 325 and later the First Council of Constantinople in 381 after the 55 year long Arian Controversy that threatened to split the Great Church in two over a debate concerning the "nature and substance" of the Son, then formalized these elements, but differing to Tertullian with the affirmation that the Son was also "co-eternal" with the Father without a beginning, being "begotten not made".

+After 381, Christians outside of the Roman Empire living in the Gothic Kingdoms, continued to adhere to Arian Christology, but were considered schismatics and heretics by the majority in Great Church and Rome.
+The Goth Kingdoms later converted to the "Nicene orthodoxy" of the Great Church by the end of the 7th century.

 In 451, all the bishops of the Great Church were ordered to attend the Council of Chalcedon to discuss theological issues that had emerged.
 This turned out to be a turning point at which the Western and Eastern churches parted ways based on seemingly small Christological differences, and began the fracturing of the claim to the term Great Church by both sides.